SealedSaucer/Statuscord/README.md

 client.login(TOKEN);
 ```

+This Code is from [this tutorial](https://youtu.be/GjrF217g5qs).
 If you have any doubts regarding this, feel free to [contact me](https://dsc.gg/phantom).

 **DO NOT GIVE YOUR TOKEN TO OTHERS!**